Becoming a master: Eero Heinonen and Kiia Nordlund

 Eero: In general, every student has added to my understanding of music and the diversity of people as recipients of it.
 I constantly have to come up with new ways to help students.
 Kiia is a quick reactor – through that, too, I learn from her, even though I’m in the role of the teacher.

-What does the traditional master-apprentice relationship, the deep personal relationship between a teacher and a student, mean to you in the study of music throughout history?
+What does the traditional master-apprentice relationship, the deep personal relationship between a teacher and a student, mean to you in studying music?

 Eero: Instrumental studies simply cannot be done without personal instruction.
 This needs to be emphasised repeatedly when decisions are made regarding funding and organisation.
 Music education has its own uniqueness.
 It’s a centuries-old tradition in the arts; the experienced ones teach skills that the younger generation adopts through their own individual personas.
 Even in orchestras, there are always about a hundred people who have started their music studies no later than school age and have received instrument training through personal instruction.
 In this respect, the core of music culture lies in music schools and conservatories, where the heritage of personal instruction in the arts is upheld.
 A child often forms a very personal relationship with their music teacher: they can be the person outside their home who they can trust.